Are there any electrical engineers here who specialize in transformer design? We need to design the largest transformer ever built.

 Might it not be easier to just replenish atmospheric gases every few centuries-to-millennia with asteroid/comet impacts, than to attempt planetary engineering on the scale of adding a massive moon?
 Or building a planet-girdling conductor and energizing it?
 Just the odd thought from an old guy.

-"There is nothing as expensive as a dead crew"
+"There is nothing as expensive as a dead crew, especially one dead from a bad management decision"

 Lets make the leap of faith that the moons tug causes the magnetic field...
 Then the fact that the moon approaches the earth about 50,000 km closer than the other ("apogee") will make the Full Moons 14% bigger and 30% brighter than other full Moons of 2012 due to the oval shape of the Moon's orbit.